You should obtain a CalFire Burn permit to burn your piles. You can obtain one from the link below.

 You are also required to get an Air Pollution Permit for any burning on non-residential property or for any property over an acre.
 Burns greater than 10 acres will also require a smoke management plan.
 Contact our office at 832-0102 with any additional questions.

-Northern Sierra Air Quality Management District (the "District") is committed to ensuring that its services are accessible to all
+Northern Sierra Air Quality Management District is fully committed to providing accessible facilities, elements and

 If you need any special assistance or accommodations: